Blog / Style & trends / Top 11 TikTok Stats to Know in 2025: Growth, Revenue & Trends

 Source: Statista

 Although TikTok and its parent company, ByteDance, generally don’t disclose financial numbers and like to keep their cards close to the vest, we do have some info on how the companies are performing financially.
-In March of this year, Financial Times reported that TikTok has reached record revenue numbers in the US, racking up $16B in sales in the US alone.
+The New York Times reported that TikTok took in an estimated $10B in revenue in the United States last year.
+This is nearly half of their global revenue (estimated to be between $20B and $26B).

 According to Statista data, TikTok is the fifth most popular app in the world in terms of monthly active users.
-With 1.5B monthly users worldwide, TikTok falls behind several social media giants.
+With 1.5B monthly users worldwide, TikTok is proving that there is a bright future for creative, short-form content.

 Instagram and WhatsApp, both owned by Meta, take third and fourth place, each with 2B users.
 Then comes YouTube in second place, with 2.5B monthly active users.
 Facebook takes the undisputed first place with just a little over 3B monthly active users worldwide.